pnsaeta/p064/docs/PD-PD2.md

 > An important property of $$V$$ in a region where $$\laplacian V = 0$$ is that **the minimum and the maximum value of $$V$$ must occur on the boundary**.
 Why?
 At a local extremum, $$\grad V$$ must vanish and each $$\pdv[2]{V}{x_i}$$ must have the same sign (positive for a local minimum, negative for a local maximum).
 But the sum of the second partials has to be zero, so the only way they can sum to zero is if all vanish, in which case the gradient must be constant throughout the region.
 Either it is zero and the potential is uniform through the region, or it is nonzero and the extrema happen at the limits of the region along the direction of the gradient.

+## Strategy

-If the region has rectangular boundaries, then the natural approach to solving it is to look for **separated-variable solutions** of the form
+Solutions to a partial differential equation typically are complicated functions of the independent variables.
+However, we have seen that we can represent an arbitrary function on the interval $$0 \le x \le L$$ using periodic functions, so we may speculate that we might express arbitrary two- and three-dimensional functions as products of one-dimensional basis functions.
+If the region satisfying Eq.&nbsp;\eqref{eq:Laplace} has rectangular boundaries, then the natural approach to solving it is to look for **separated-variable solutions** of the form
 \\[
     V = X(x) Y(y) Z(z)
 \\]